A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Experiments

 \subsection{Experimental Results}

-To intuitively illustrate the distributional differences, Table~\ref{tab:metrics_sorted} and Figures~\ref{fig:heatmap}–\ref{fig:effect_auc} summarize the main quantitative and visual results, including: (1) heatmaps of AUC and effect size, (2) score distributions ranked by composite performance, and (3) box–scatter plots jointly comparing effect size and AUC.
+To intuitively illustrate the distributional differences, Table~\ref{tab:metrics_sorted} and Figures~\ref{fig:sensitivity_heatmap}–\ref{fig:effect_auc} summarize the main quantitative and visual results, including: (1) score distributions ranked by composite performance, and (2) box–scatter plots jointly comparing effect size and AUC.
 The guiding principle is as follows: if a metric exhibits large, stable, and consistent differences between the score distributions of “genuine detectors” and “random predictors,” it can be considered a valid reflection of detection quality; otherwise, such metrics should be used cautiously or only as part of a composite evaluation framework.

 All experiments were independently repeated five times to reduce the impact of sample randomness.
-As shown in Figure~\ref{fig:heatmap}, most metrics exhibit extremely high effect sizes (e.g., the average effect size of $\mathit{Best\text{-}PwF}$ reaches approximately 19), with $AUC$ values close to 1 across most datasets (darker regions on the right side of the heatmap).
 In the boxplots, the green boxes (representing genuine detectors) are consistently and significantly higher than the red boxes (random predictions), with minimal overlap, indicating that random guessing almost never achieves comparable scores to genuine models.
 These results demonstrate that most metrics can reliably and significantly distinguish genuine detection from random guessing.